 - Peripheral smear to look for abnormally shaped RBCs

 In preterm, anemic, or ill infants, those with early (< 24 h) or severe jaundice (>25 mg/dL or 430 µmol/L) the treatment guidelines are different.

 - For healthy term infants with breast milk or breastfeeding jaundice and bilirubin levels <12 mg/dL to 17 mg/dL, increase breastfeeding to 8-12 times per day and recheck the serum bilirubin level in 12-24 hours.
 Temporary interruption of breastfeeding is rarely needed and is not recommended unless serum bilirubin levels reach 20 mg/dL (340 µmol/L).
 In case the breastfeeding needs to be interrupted, supplements should be given.
 Supplementation with dextrose solution is not recommended because it may decrease caloric intake and milk production and may consequently delay the drop in serum bilirubin concentration.

 - For infants with serum bilirubin levels 17-25 mg/dL (294-430 µmol/L)

-- Monitor daily weights and serum bilirubin concentration
+- Monitor daily weight and serum bilirubin concentration.

 Complications and Prognosis of Breast Milk Jaundice

 Bilirubin encephalopathy (kernicterus) can occur with persistently high bilirubin levels.
 Prognosis is generally excellent.
-The jaundice may persist for as long as 12 weeks.
+Jaundice may persist for as long as 12 weeks.

 Get more Health & Medicine Articles like this